 For a very helpful modern treatment of the subject, see Holmes, Christopher.
 The Holy Spirit.
 New Studies in Dogmatics.
 Grand Rapids: Zondervan, 2015.
 Holmes devotes 4 chapters —two each— specifically to the procession of the Holy Spirit as it is developed by Augustine and Aquinas in their commentaries and sermons on the Gospel of John.

 I am working from Augustine of Hippo.
 The Works of Saint Augustine.
 Edited by John Rotelle.
 Translated by Edmund Hill.
 Vol. 5.
 Hyde Park: New City, 1991.
-All citations will follow the numbering and pagination schema for that version.
+All citations will follow the numbering and pagination scheme for that version.

 Processions refer to the two relationships of origin which the Son and Spirit have with the Father.
 It is an unfortunate quirk of theological linguistics that the term Processions (plural) is used to describe these relationships while the term Procession (singular) is also used to describe the unique relationship of origin which the Spirit has with the Father (and or through the Son)